1. Project Description

 It is the students’ responsibility to select a project topic and have it approved by the instructor.
 Once approved, the project direction is up to the students.
 Students are encouraged to be creative and ambitious.
 Further, marks will not be lost due to the quality of the final results.

-Most project ideas fall under one of the following categories:
+Most project ideas usually fall under one of the following categories:

 Application — Apply an algorithm to a particular problem of interest